Gman-Superfly/AKIRA/observability/TICKLING_THE_MANIFOLD.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai*

 *"The leaders are in the attention weights.
 The field is already computed.
-We don't need to pay to listen — we need to read what we already have.
+We don't need to pay to listen, we need to read what we already have.
 Tickle the manifold.
 See where the lightning wants to go.
 Then decide whether to let it strike."*